 \subsection{Implementation Details}

-Our implementation builds upon the LightGBM framework.\footnote{All the source code and the experimental setup will be made publicly available upon acceptance.
-An anonymous code repository is already available at \url{https://anonymous.4open.science/r/ToaD/experiments/README.md}.} The penalties were added as optional hyperparaneters to the training process of GBDT.
-The parameter $\iota$ is introduced as variable \texttt{tinygbdt\_penalty\_feature} and $\xi$ as variable \texttt{tinygbdt\_penalty\_threshold}.
+Our implementation builds upon the LightGBM framework\footnote{All the source code and the experimental setup are available at the repository: \mbox{\url{https://github.com/TinyAIoT/LightGBM-ToaD}}}.
+The penalties were added as optional hyperparameters to the training process of GBDT.
+The parameter $\iota$ is introduced as variable \texttt{toad\_penalty\_feature} and $\xi$ as variable \texttt{toad\_penalty\_threshold}.
 Moreover, logging the used features and thresholds enables tracking of the memory consumed by the selected memory layout.
-Therefore, the optional variable \texttt{tinygbdt\_forestsize} allows training models for a specific memory limitation (such as 32KB on an Arduino Uno Rev 3).
+Therefore, the optional variable \texttt{toad\_forestsize} allows training models for a specific memory limitation (such as 32KB on an Arduino Uno Rev 3).
 Experiments were conducted on a collection of eight widely used publicly available datasets (see Appendix \ref{app:datasets} for specifics).
-We split all datasets into training and test sets using an 80/20 ratio, respectively.
+We split all datasets into training and test sets using an 80/20 ratio.
+For the two smallest datasets, i.e. Breast Cancer and kr-vs-kp, we used 5-fold cross-validation on the training data, while for bigger datasets we used 10\% from the training data as validation data.
 Model fitting was conducted on the training set, and the test was used to measure the final induced quality of the models.
 As metrics for quality measurement of the resulting models, accuracy is used for classification datasets and the $R^{2}$ score for regression datasets~\citep{lewis2015applied}.
 Note that, for both metrics, higher values indicate better model performance.